a-bergman/Analysis-Tools/README.md

 Work is ongoing: I add or modify code as needed.

 I am working on adding more plotly functions which are housed in a new file called `plotly_graphs.py`.

-While they are not ideal for use with GitHub, they are ideal for situations where you would be saving the images for use elsewhere.
+I am also building out a module of supplemental classification, regression metrics, and an improved confusion matrix.
+When that is uploaded to this repository, I will move the `roc_curve`, `prc_curve`, and `residualplots` to that module.
+At some point further down the line, those evaluation functions will be translated into Plotly code as well.

 # Latest Updates